glebfel/tg-sessions-checker/README.md

 **4. Run run.py and follow instructions from the console if needed.**

-**5. After successful run, '/valid_sessions' folder and 'report.json' will be created:**
+**5. After successful run: '/valid_sessions' folder and 'report.json' will be created:**

     ◾ '/valid_sessions' folder contains all sessions which pass validation process.